jimjoule/SC_GG/README.md

 ## How to
 To make all the ecosistem run, the process execution should be:
 - Compile and Execute Device project
-- Compile and Start FrontEnd Project
+- Install dependencies (npm install --force), Compile and Start FrontEnd Project

 ## Notes
 The API Project is running in a Azure Web Service.
 You can see the Swagger for the API via: https://scapiweboscket.azurewebsites.net/index.html